finlay-adaptyvbio/parseq-pyhamilton/README.md

-# Adaptyv-PyHamilton
+# parSEQ-PyHamilton

-Source code for automation of PARSEQ pipeline and other protocols developed using [PyHamilton](https://github.com/dgretton/pyhamilton), the python library for Hamilton robots.
+Source code for automation of parSEQ pipeline and other protocols developed using [PyHamilton](https://github.com/dgretton/pyhamilton), the python library for Hamilton robots.

 ## Features